MarionBarbee/Sudoku_solver/README.txt

 arrow and enter (solveit)

-Probably zero seconds.
+Probably 125 ms.

 Pick a hard puzzle.

 (Repeat medium steps as above).

-Probably 0 or maybe 1 second depending on how slow you computer is.
+Probably 150 ms depending on how slow you computer is.

 Pick an "EVIL" puzzle and do same steps as above.